AyelenYba/Portfolio/README.md

 # My portfolio
-    This is my portfolio where I will be showing my information and projects.
+    Portfolio where I will be showing my information and projects.

 ### Technologies, libraries and APIs used on the project: